Whether you're sleeping in your car by necessity or by choice, it does not have to be uncomfortable.

-Research the cars we have listed here if you have not yet purchased your sleeping car.
-Although they may not be exactly what you are looking for, they possess features and qualities that all “camper cars” should have - namely fold flat rear seats as well as a fold flat passenger seat.
+Although these cars may not be exactly what you are looking for, they possess features and qualities that all "camper cars" should have… fold-flat rear and passenger seats.

-This will give you more than enough space to lay out as well as allow you to move around the car without having to crawl over upright seats.
+This will give you more than enough space to layout and allow you to move around the car without having to crawl over upright seats.

-Looking to save money on rent or hotels?
-Look no further than the Toyota Prius!
-Not only is the Prius at the top of our list of best cars to sleep in but it is also our most recommended car for full-time car dwelling.
+The Prius is at the top of our list of best cars to sleep in, but it is also our most recommended car for full-time car dwellings.

-The Toyota Prius makes an excellent vehicle to live and sleep in for mainly two reasons:
+The Toyota Prius makes an ideal vehicle to live and sleep in for mainly two reasons:

 Adjusting Passenger Seat In The Toyota Prius

 The Toyota Prius is a hybrid vehicle manufactured by Toyota since 1997.
-Initially it has been produced as a 4-door sedan but has only been manufactured as a 4 door hatchback since 2003.
+Initially, it was produced as a 4-door sedan but has only been manufactured as a 4-door hatchback since 2003.

 Adjusting Rear Seats In The Toyota Prius

 The Prius also gets an astounding 50 mpg!
-So excellent Toyota reliability, excellent space to stretch out and excellent gas mileage add up to an excellent rating from us!
+So excellent Toyota reliability, ideal space to stretch out, and excellent gas mileage add up to an excellent rating from us!

 Auto Climate Control Walkthrough In The Toyota Prius

-The front passengers seat along with the backseat fold down easily creating long flat space to lay down with minimal bumps and ridges.
+The front passenger seat and the back seat fold down easily, creating a long flat space to lay down with minimal bumps and ridges.

 Passenger side seat folds flat in the Toyota Matrix